-25. Contingent liabilities not provided for in respect of:
+27. Contingent liabilities not provided for in respect of:

-The company is in receipt of assessment orders in respect of Central Excise and Income tax for various years, against the said assessment order, the company has preferred for appeal before the appellate authorities in respective forums.
+The company was in receipt of demand order in respect of Central Excise for FY 2010-11, against the said order, the company has filed an appeal before the appellate authorities in respective forums.
 The Company is expecting a favorable result from the appellate authority.

-26. Secured Loans (Refer Note No.13)
+28. Secured Loans (Refer Note No.14)

-Term loans From Banks:
+a.
+Term loans from Banks: